 Thankfully there are a number of simple techniques you can try yourself to stop condensation developing into a problem in your property.
-Read on to see our list of recommended FREE DIY measures to combat condensation.
+Read on to see our list of recommended FREE DIY tips to combat condensation.

-Condensation repeatedly appearing on walls and ceilings is often a sign that the situation will soon deteriorate to the point where you may to see:
+Condensation repeatedly appearing on walls and ceilings is often a sign that the situation will soon deteriorate to the point where you may begin to see:

 This is commonly accompanied by a lingering damp and musty smell and may even develop into the growth of black mould on the surface.
 Our top tips below will help you to combat condensation appearing on your walls and ceilings.